nogibjj/Jiaxin-P4-bigdata/README.md

 # Jiaxin-week5-mini-demo

 ## Goals
+Build a functional web microservice or CLI in data engineering or machine learning engineering that uses a large data platform, which include Apache Spark, Google BigQuery, Microsoft Azure HDInsight, and Amazon EMR (Elastic MapReduce).
+These platforms are designed to handle large volumes of data, provide scalable processing and storage, and support distributed computing.
+They also often have built-in features for data analysis, data visualization, and machine learning.

+## Functions
 This demo is about building a simple Calculator Microservice based on Rust that can only do four types of operation: addition, substracion, multiplication and division.

 ## Prepration